technomancy/leiningen/doc/TUTORIAL.md

 ## What is Leiningen

-Leiningen is a tool for managing Clojure projects without setting your hair on fire.
+Leiningen is a tool for automating Clojure projects without setting your hair on fire.

-It automates various project-management tasks, and can:
+It manages various project-related tasks, and can:

  * create new projects
  * manage dependencies for your project